 salt. (just a pinch)

-Casbah put a little mayo in it, so I used about 2 Tbsp.
+Casbah put a little mayo in it, so sometimes I use about 2 Tbsp.
+Not always.

 Garlic, hot pepper, black pepper, harissa, red pepper and grated tomatoes are options.